 The Neighbors: Income

-The neighbors in the City Center neighborhood in Roanoke are low income, making it among the lowest income neighborhoods in America.
+The neighbors in the City Center neighborhood in Roanoke are lower-middle income, making it a below average income neighborhood.

 NeighborhoodScout's research shows that this neighborhood has an income lower

 With 37.2% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 80.2%

 A neighborhood is far different if it is dominated by enlisted military personnel

 rather than people who earn their living by farming.
 It is also different if